B-Farahani/portfolio/_posts/2020-09-14-AI_generated_image_to_audio_caption.markdown

 Since we have two inputs, we have to use the Functional API model, instead of the Sequential model that can only receive one input.
 The steps to set up the model is as follows:

-**Input 1:** The first input of the model will be the features vectors of 2,048 length that were extracted from the images.
+**Input 1:** The first input of the model will be the features vectors of 2,048-length that were extracted from the images.

 **Input 2:** The second input of the model will be the text sequences, each having a length of 40 and an embedding dimension of 200.
 But instead of feeding sequences directly into the model, we first need to feed them into an LSTM layer and then to the final model.
 LSTM (Long Short-Term Memory) is just a special recurrent network layer that can process sequences and understand the order of the words.